massung/data-jockey/README.md

 PQS is a simple, non-branching, immutable, scripting language that reads tabular data and generates new tabular data from it using simple, SQL-like commands.

+It's designed to be easily accessible to non-programmers (it was specifically created targeting geneticists).
+And it takes heavy inspiration from the old [HyperTalk][hypertalk] programming language.

 __Non-branching__

 There are no `IF` statements or loops in PQS.
 However, all statements are vectorized.
 This means that if you supply a column of values in to a statement it will execute the statement once per value in the column.
 For example: